Dr Beatrice Alex

 Background

 Beatrice Alex graduated in Languages, Translation and Interpreting (French and Russian) from Heriot-Watt University and received post-graduate training in computational linguistics and speech and language processing at the University of Edinburgh.
 She obtained her MSc in Speech and Language Processing and her Euromasters in Speech Processing in 2002 and her PhD on automatically detecting anglicisms in French and German text in 2008.
-After that, she held a position as a Research Fellow at the School of Informatics at the University of Edinburgh for a number of years working on text mining for different applications in literature, history, biomedicine and healthcare.
-Since 2018, she has been Chancellor's Fellow at the Edinburgh Futures Institute and the School of Literatures, Languages and Cultures as well as Turing Fellow at The Alan Turing Institute and the School of Informatics.
+After that, she held a position as a Research Fellow at the School of Informatics at the University of Edinburgh for a number of years working on text mining for different applications in healthcare, biomedicine, literature and history.
+Since 2018, she has been Chancellor's Fellow at the Edinburgh Futures Institute (EFI) and the School of Literatures, Languages and Cultures as well as Turing Fellow at The Alan Turing Institute and the School of Informatics.
 She was promoted to Senior Lecturer in 2021.

 Responsibilities & affiliations

-Alex has been co-organiser of LaTeCH and LaTeCH-CLfL workshops and continues to server on its programme committee.
+Previously, she has been co-organiser of LaTeCH and LaTeCH-CLfL workshops and continues to server on its programme committee.
 She was co-convener of the Humanities and Data Science special interest group at The Alan Turing Institute.
-Alex serves as an editor on the Journal of Open Humanities Data.
-Most recently, she co-chaired the HealTAC 2021 conference on healthcare text analytics.
+Alex also serves as an editor on the Journal of Open Humanities Data.

 Postgraduate teaching